 - Writing articles and guest posts on relevant topics

 - Periodic newsletter for your mailing list subscribers

 Make sure you DO NOT advertise and that you include appropriate disclaimers on your website to operate in alignment with BCI rules.

-Most people struggle with use of technology and identification of a suitable content strategy to reach out frequently enough to an audience.
+Most people struggle with the use of technology and the identification of a suitable content strategy to reach out frequently enough to an audience.